svalinn/DAGMC/_sources/usersguide/codes/dag-mcnp.rst.txt

 There are three varieties of code-specific steps for DAG-MCNP:

-1. Defining attributes of the geometry using Cubit/Trelis groups
+1. Defining attributes of the geometry using Cubit groups
 2. Defining DAGMC runtime parameters using the DAGMC input file
 3. Specifying additional parameters on the command line